-The infectious disease in Brazil was a high level of public health issue in the country before, but now after many interventions regarding health promotions, including campaigns, such disease got decreased from the country.
+The infectious disease in Brazil was a high level of public health issue in the country before.
+Still, after many interventions regarding health promotions, including campaigns, such disease decreased from the government.
 Now circulatory diseases are the main reason for mortality.
 All of the issues needed basin sanitation awareness and health education.

 Research philosophy describes the set of beliefs that the researcher has while carrying out the research.
-It provides the significance of how the data will be analyzed and used in the research.
-The research philosophies are categorized into different types that can be used according to the researcher's nature of research and feasibility.
-The research philosophies that are commonly used in the research are positivism, interpretivism, and realism (Merriam and Tisdell, 2015)
+It provides the significance of how the data will be analysed and used in the research.
+The research philosophies are categorised into different types that can be used according to the researcher’s analysis and feasibility.
+The research philosophies that are commonly used in the study are positivism, interpretivism, and realism (Merriam and Tisdell, 2015)

 The study in hand has used the interpretivism philosophy for conducting the research.
-Using this philosophy is based on the social sciences and focuses on the disciplines and the school of thoughts that the respondents carry out in the research.
-On the other hand, the positivism philosophy is based on realistic data and carries out the information based on reality.
+This philosophy is based on the social sciences and focuses on the disciplines and the school of thought that the respondents carry out in the research.
+On the other hand, the positivism philosophy is based on realistic data and carries out the information found in reality.

-The realism philosophy is commonly observed in scientific research and carries out the data based on experiments and scientific tests.
-The researcher may face problems with interpretivism philosophy because the respondents are not observed to provide justified opinions for their, and the problems may also be faced in terms of interpretation of opinions carried out by the researcher (Teherani et al., 2015).
-Concerning the attitudes and behaviors, interpretivism philosophy is highly suitable for the research that is being observed.
+The realism philosophy is commonly observed in scientific research and collects data based on experiments and scientific tests.
+The researcher may face problems with interpretivism philosophy because the respondents are not observed to provide justified opinions for theirs.
+The problems may also be faced in interpreting views carried out by the researcher (Teherani et al., 2015).
+Concerning the attitudes and behaviours, interpretivism philosophy is highly suitable for the research that is being observed.

-The following study will use interpretivism for identifying the impact of public health on health promotion interventions within the domain of Saudi Arabia because the research is purely based on qualitative analysis; therefore, interpretivism philosophy helps to understand the in-depth information about variables.
+The following study will use interpretivism to identify the impact of public health on health promotion interventions within Saudi Arabia because the research is purely based on qualitative analysis; therefore, interpretivism philosophy helps to understand the in-depth information about variables.

 According to the study of Sekaran and Bougie (2016) research approach is stated as the pattern that has been selected for conducting the research.
 The research approaches are mainly divided into inductive and deductive approaches that provide research patterns to get significant results.

 On the other hand, the deductive approach is based on the theory that has been selected.
-Based on the theory, the researcher carries out the hypothesis and develops observations and tests for accepting or rejecting the hypothesis.
-The observation and tests provide the confirmation and rejection of the hypothesis that carries out the result of the research carried out.
+The researcher carries out the hypothesis and develops observations and tests for accepting or rejecting the idea based on the theory.
+The statement and tests confirm and reject the hypothesis that carries out the result of the research carried out.

 For the research in hand, the approach that has been used is the deductive approach as it has used the theory that has been used before and has developed.
-The researcher has also carried out the tests and observation to identify whether the hypothesis can be accepted or rejected.
+The researcher has also conducted tests and observations to identify whether the hypothesis can be accepted or rejected.
 The deductive approach justifies the research carried out and is correct (Silverman, 2016).
 Moreover, the researcher may not lead to falsification and gets the justified results of the approaches used.

-The following study will use the inductive approach of research because the underlying factors of public health promotions and their impact on health promotion interventions were analysed through systematic analysis of information.
-The deductive approach provides a structured way of examining Saudi Arabia's case in terms of assessing the impact.
+The following study will use the inductive research approach because the underlying factors of public health promotions and their impact on health promotion interventions were analysed through systematic analysis of information.
+The deductive approach provides a structured way of examining Saudi Arabia’s case to assess the impact.